-There are numerous uncertainties inherent in estimating quantities of recoverable reserves, including many factors beyond the control of the Company. quantities of Estimates of economically recoverable coal reserves and net cash flows necessarily depend upon the number of variable factors and assumptions, such as geological and mining conditions (which may not be fully identified by available exploration data and/or differ from experience in current operations), historical production from the area compared with production from other producing areas, the assumed effects of regulation by governmental agencies and assumptions concerning coal prices, operating costs, severance and excise taxes, development costs and reclamation costs, all of which may cause estimates to vary considerably from actual results.
+There are numerous uncertainties inherent in estimating quantities of recoverable reserves, including many factors beyond the control of the Company.
+Estimates of economically recoverable coal reserves and net cash flows necessarily depend upon the number of variable factors and assumptions, such as geological and mining conditions (which may not be fully identified by available exploration data and/or differ from experience in current operations), historical production from the area compared with production from other producing areas, the assumed effects of regulation by governmental agencies and assumptions concerning coal prices, operating costs, severance and excise taxes, development costs and reclamation costs, all of which may cause estimates to vary considerably from actual results.
 For these reasons, estimates of the economically recoverable quantities attributable to any particular group of properties, classifications of such reserves based on risk of recovery and estimates of net cash flows expected therefrom prepared by different engineers or by the same engineers at different times may vary substantially.
 Actual coal tonnage recovered from identified reserve areas or properties and revenues and expenditures with respect to the Company's reserves may vary from estimates, and such variances may be material.
 No assurance can be given that these estimates are an accurate reflection of the Company's actual reserves.

 The Company's mining operations are conducted on properties owned or leased by the Company.
 The loss of any lease could adversely affect the Company's ability to develop the applicable reserves.
-Because title to most of the Company's leased properties and mineral rights is not thoroughly verified until a permit is being obtained to mine the property, the Company's right to mine certain of its reserves may be adversely affected if defects in title or boundaries exist.
+Because title to most of the Company's leased properties and mineral rights is not usually verified until a commitment is made by the Company to develop a property, which may not occur until after the Company has obtained necessary permits and completed exploration of the property, the Company's right to mine certain of its reserves may be adversely affected if defects in title or boundaries exist.
 In addition, there can be no assurance that the Company can successfully negotiate new leases or mining contracts for properties containing additional reserves or maintain its leasehold interests in properties on which mining operations are not commenced during the term of the lease.